craftercms/docs/source/system-administrators/tmp/installation-guides/index.rst

 .. index:: installation guides
 .. index:: installation

-CrafterCMS runs on most platforms and supports 64-bit architecture for production use and both 64-bit and 32-bit architectures for testing.
+Crafter CMS runs on most platforms and supports 64-bit architecture for production use and both 64-bit and 32-bit architectures for testing.

 ===================